Qovery/documentation/website/guides/tutorial/deploy-jupyterhub-qovery.md

 ## Conclusion

-You now have JupyterHub running on your Qovery cluster.
+JupyterHub is running on your Qovery cluster.
 This is a simple installation and you should try to [customize](https://z2jh.jupyter.org/en/stable/jupyterhub/customization.html) it according to your needs.
 You can also check the[Adminstrator Guide](https://z2jh.jupyter.org/en/stable/administrator/index.html)to better understand how it works.

 [docs.using-qovery.configuration.helm]: /docs/using-qovery/configuration/helm/